ypriverol/visualisation-manuscript-examples/README.md

 # Histogram Example

+JFreeChart is an open source library for Java to generate graphs and charts easily.
+JFreeChart allows the users to generate pie chart, bar chart, timeseries chart, Gantt chart, histogram, X-Y charts and various specific charts.
+In this JFreeChart tutorial, we will go through JFreeChart example (JFreeChart pie chart, JFreeChart bar chart and JFreeChart timeseries chart).

 # Scatter Matrix Example

 The scatterplot matrix visualizations pairwise correlations for multi-dimensional data; each cell in the matrix is a scatterplot.